stomachacheGE/peapod/README.md

 In order to use the peapod client, you will need Java 7 or above.

 ## Dependencies
-Since `assembly` plugin was used to build the project, all dependencies are already included in the `.jar` file.
+Since `maven`, together with `assembly` plugin, was used to build the project, all dependencies are already included in the `.jar` file.

 ## How to configure peapod

 The peapod client reads the credentials needed either from `peapod.credentials` file in the project root folder or you can specify credentials when you run commands.

-If you need a peapod user and token, please access a link like api01.peapod.hh-wev.ggs-net.com:50000/request_token/<user>, where <user> is your AD account.
+If you need a peapod user and token, please access a link like `api01.peapod.hh-wev.ggs-net.com:50000/request_token/<user>`, where <user> is your AD account.
 You will receive the credentials in your GGS email.

 For any other requests (requesting for permissions, creation of a pod, creation of a peapod service user) please contact (what remains of) TI.